nathmisaki/bank_service/README.md

 ### Running the app using Docker

-Docker runs the app run using [CompileDaemon](https://github.com/githubnemo/CompileDaemon), it comes with HotReload Feature.
+Docker runs the app using [CompileDaemon](https://github.com/githubnemo/CompileDaemon), it comes with HotReload Feature.
 It keeps monitoring .go files for changes and rebuild the whole app.

 The Docker Compose share the root of this directory with the container as a shared volume.